UNESCO Global Geoparks

 Lauhanvuori–Hämeenkangas Geopark received UNESCO Global Geopark status in July 2020.

-Located in the region of South Karelia and South Savo, Saimaa Geopark has submitted its application for Geopark status to UNESCO.
+Located in the region of South Karelia and South Savo, Saimaa Geopark received UNESCO Global Geopark status in April 2021.
 Saimaa Geopark showcases the region's unique geological value, increases local citizens' knowledge of their home region and develops the local economy through sustainable development and responsible tourism.
-Saimaa Geopark submitted its application to UNESCO in 2017.

 There are several Metsähallitus sites within the Saimaa Geopark area.
 These area Neitvuori (Mikkeli), Kärnäkoski Fortress (Savitaipale) and Pisamalahti Hill Fort (Sulkava).